How Jared Fogle came to be the front man for a worldwide sandwich chain used to be one of Subway's favorite stories to tell

 Subway, in turn, latched on to his story and made him its spokesman.
 Celebrity sandwich peddlers such as Olympic swimmer Michael Phelps and defensive end-cum-talk show host Michael Strahan have also shilled for Subway in the past 15 years – but Jared Fogle, he was the face.

-Amid a child pornography scandal that in May ensnared the executive director of Fogle’s Jared Foundation, which combats childhood obesity, state and federal authorities converged on the Subway spokesman’s Zionsville, Indiana, home early in the morning of July 7.
+Amid a child pornography scandal that in May ensnared the executive director of Fogle’s Jared Foundation, which combats childhood obesity, state and federal authorities converged on the Subway spokesman’s Zionsville, Indiana, home early Tuesday.

-Officers and agents led by Indiana’s Internet Crimes Against Children Task Force raided Fogle’s home, where he lives with his wife and two young children.
+Officers and agents led by Indiana’s Internet Crimes Against Children Task Force raided Fogle’s home where he lives with his wife and two young children.
 They confiscated computers, media storage devices, DVDs and documents.
-One law enforcement officer entered the home with a dog capable of sniffing out micro SD cards, typically used to store photos and videos, CNN affiliate WTHR-TV reported.
+One law enforcement officer entered the home with a dog capable of sniffing out micro SD cards, typically used to store photos and videos, CNN affiliate WTHR reported.

 A ‘mutual’ parting of ways?

-Perhaps seeing the writing on the wall, Subway announced that the company and Fogle “mutually agreed to suspend their relationship” because of the investigation.
+Still, Subway announced Wednesday that the company and Fogle “mutually agreed to suspend their relationship” because of the probe.

 “You’re not entitled to your own facts.
 The public is,” he said.
 “Facts are stubborn things.
 The public and the media own their own facts.
 (Subway) is taking a position that reflects what the court of public opinion is likely to want to see.”

-Before Subway scrubbed its website of any connection to Fogle last month, visitors could access a host of pages devoted to his story and his fight against childhood obesity.
+Before Subway scrubbed its website of any connection to Fogle this week, visitors to its website could access a host of pages devoted to his story and his fight against childhood obesity.

 To hear the Jewish son of a teacher and doctor tell it through Subway’s corporate facade, it began in 1998 when the 425-pound Indiana University student decided to turn his life around by eating veggie and turkey sandwiches.

-“Chairs would bend when I’d sit in them,” Fogle told USA Today in a 2013 profile in which he detailed his tendency to quaff 15 cans of soda, mostly Mountain Dew, a day and frequent McDonald’s, where he chased double quarter-pounders and super-size French fries with a pair of apple pies.
+“Chairs would bend when I’d sit in them,” Fogle told USA Today in a 2013 profile, in which he detailed his tendency to quaff 15 cans of soda, mostly Mountain Dew, a day and frequent McDonald’s, where he chased double quarter-pounders and super-sized French fries with a pair of apple pies.

 It was a condition he’d suffered since third grade when he adopted a strict regimen of video games and junk food, he told the newspaper.

-He remained invisible at college and avoided dating and parties because of his weight, choosing instead to hole up in his dorm room eating unhealthy fare, according to a New York Daily News profile.
+He remained invisible at college and avoided dating and parties because of his weight, choosing instead to hole up in his dorm room eating junk food, according to a New York Daily News profile.

 “I knew you were supposed to go on dates and go to parties, but because I was so big, I just took myself out of the equation,” the 6-foot-2 Fogle told the Daily News.
 “I didn’t want to allow myself to be made fun of.”